IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 ### Increment and Decrement Operators

-Lua does not have increment or decrement operators, because it is a terrible language.
+Lua does not have increment or decrement operators.
+Handily, TypeScript does.

 ```lua
 -- Lua code